From: Rudi

 Date: 02-03-2006, 07:32 AM (10 of 10)

-I know that to ease I should not stretch the smaller side and let it pull the longer side in.
+Patsy -- I know that to ease I should not stretch the smaller side and let it pull the longer side in.
 I should make the seam line of the larger side smaller one way or another.
 But if it is just a tiny bit for just little way -- I cheat.
+It doesn't always work either and I do get a bit of pucker occasionally.
+We all have short fallings in life and now you know one of mine.
+Dorothy |

 User: DorothyL

-Member since: 12-09-2002
+Member since: 12-09-2002 Total posts: 3883 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18073.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18073.html